 - The introduction of the cutoff seems very ad-hoc.
 This seems like a successful cheat rather than real physics - We have assumed sound waves follow the law $\omega = vk$ even for very very large values of k (on the order of the inverse lattice spacing), whereas the entire idea of sound is a long wavelength idea, which doesn't seem to make sense for high enough frequency and short enough wavelength.
-At any rate, it is known that at high enough frequency the law $\omega = vk$ no longer holds. - Experimentally, the Debye theory is accurate, but it is not exact - In particular, at very very low temperatures, metals have a term in the heat capacity that is proportional to T, so the overall specific heat is $C = aT + bT^3$ and at low enough T the linear term will dominate.
-You can't see this contribution on the plot Fig. 2.3 but at very low T it becomes evident.
+At any rate, it is known that at high enough frequency the law $\omega = vk$ no longer holds. - Experimentally, the Debye theory is very accurate, but it is not exact at intermediate temperatures. - At very very low temperatures, metals have a term in the heat capacity that is proportional to T, so the overall heat capacity is $C = aT + bT^3$ and at low enough T the linear term will dominate You can't see this contribution on the plot Fig. 2.3 but at very low T it becomes evident.

 Of these shortcomings, the first three can be handled more properly by treating the details of the crystal structure of materials accurately (which we will do much later in this course).
-The final issue requires us to carefully study the behavior of electrons in metals to discover the origin of this linear T term (we shall do this next).
+The final issue requires us to carefully study the behavior of electrons in metals to discover the origin of this linear T term (see section 4.2 below).

-Nonetheless, despite these problems, Debye's theory was a substantial improvement over Einstein's 8
+Nonetheless, despite these problems, Debye's theory was a substantial improvement over Einstein's $^{20}\,$